-Costs of administering the benefit programs of the System, including professional fees, decreased to \$6,442 for fiscal year 2018 from \$6,826 for fiscal year 2017, down 5.6%.
-This decrease is mainly due to a reduction in costs of staff and benefits and in professional services expenses.
-Fiscal year 2017 administrative expenses were down 7.3% versus fiscal year 2016 mainly due to a decrease in legal services.
+Costs of administering the benefit programs of the System, including professional fees, decreased to \$5,363 for fiscal year 2019 from \$6,442 for fiscal year 2018, down 16.8%.
+Fiscal year 2018 administrative expenses were down 5.6% versus fiscal year 2017.
+Both decreases were mainly due to a reduction in costs of staff and benefits and in professional services expenses.

 The System capitalizes expenditures for furniture, fixtures and equipment in accordance with Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, as amended.

-Furniture, fixtures and equipment, net of accumulated depreciation, as of fiscal year ends 2018, 2017, and 2016 were \$133, \$178, and \$298, respectively.
+Furniture, fixtures and equipment, net of accumulated depreciation, as of fiscal year ends 2019, 2018, and 2017 were \$184, \$133, and \$178, respectively.